eellak/gsoc2022--Nodered-backend-/README.md

 Hence, the above api facilitates all possible actions one could think of :), from creating and saving a new instance to cloning multiple instances of other users and saving even that.

-Everything controller has been tested with success.
+Everything in controller has been tested with success.

 now coming to using these routes,
 React Client (http://localhost:3000)